mason-at-pieces/pieces-copilot-python-sdk/README.md

 # 1. Create a new conversation
 conversation_response = pieces_client.create_conversation(
     props={
-        "name": "Test Conversation",
+        "name": "Actual Conversation",
-        "firstMessage": "Hello, how can I use the API?"
+        "firstMessage": "What is 2+2"
     }
 )